fenhl/gitdir/README.md

 Four different kinds of repos may reside within a repo directory:

-1. Master repos, located at `<repodir>/master`.
+1. Main repos, located at `<repodir>/main` (fallback to `<repodir>/master` for backwards compatibility).
 These track [the default branch](https://help.github.com/articles/setting-the-default-branch) from the remote and should always stay clean.
 2. Branches, located at `<repodir>/branch/<branch>`.
-These work like the master repos, except they track a different remote branch.
+These work like the main repos, except they track a different remote branch.
 3. Stages, located at `<repodir>/stage`.
 These have more loose restrictions and are where any work happens.
 4. Bare repos, located at `<repodir>/<reponame>.git`.
 These are created with `git init --bare`, and should be used as the remote when hosting locally (`/opt/git/localhost`).